-Circumstances permitting, everyone must go to the designated evacuation assembly area and wait to be cleared by First Responders before leaving the site.
+Circumstances permitting, everyone must go to the designated Emergency Assembly Area and wait to be cleared by First Responders before leaving the site.
 The objective is to make sure everyone is safe and accounted for.
 Everyone will be allowed to leave the site as quickly and safely as possible.